vamshichethan/GenAi-Lab/README.md

 ## Learning Outcome

-This repo helped me understand how GenAI apps are assembled beyond a single prompt: loading data, splitting documents, creating embeddings, storing vectors, retrieving context, building chains, and connecting LLMs to real interfaces like Streamlit and SQL databases.
+This repo helped me understand how GenAI apps are assembled beyond a single prompt: loading data, splitting documents, creating embeddings, storing vectors, retrieving context, building chains, and connecting LLMs to real interfaces like Streamlit and SQL databases #